Even though I remade my personal website twice in the last six months, I did it again with Jekyll. Its benefits were too good to pass up.

 How are WordPress and Jekyll Different?

 I can’t count the number of articles I’ve read comparing WordPress and Jekyll, so I recommend reading some first.
 If I had to chose one, it’d be this one by Hugo Giraudel.
-As with everything, explains it better than me.
+As with everything, he explains it better than me.

 The short version is Jekyll is static while WordPress is dynamic.
 Jekyll takes code, creates some webpages, and gives that as a site.
 When you visit a Jekyll site, you’re reading pages made ahead of time.
 Whereas on a WordPress site, it stores important info like titles or post content in a database.
 The site pulls data from the database as you load the page, not ahead of time.